Stories of Romance in Prospect Park

 Romance has been in the air in Prospect Park since its earliest days.
 In 1923, the first wedding to ever take place in a public park occurred in Prospect Park’s former Rose Garden!

 At the time, marrying in the Park was considered scandalous and caused a sensation, with local newspapers covering the details.
 The couple received permission to marry in the Park only if the minister’s name remained anonymous, and if it occurred early in the morning before most visitors arrived at the Park.
+Learn more about this scandalous story.

 These days, weddings in Prospect Park are encouraged!
 Learn about Prospect Park Alliance’s beautiful wedding venues.